To: Psychology/Linguistic Communities

 I truly hope the world scientific community of psychology and linguistics can realize a common definition of emotions for the good of all beings.
 I can only trust that the appropriate people and organizations will take any necessary action.
 As I explained in my previous email (2019-10-29: “Cognition creates the biology that stimulates the emotional neurology consciousness then perceives”), current emotional paradigms can be destructive to you, your family, and your society.
 Let’s all make an effort to change this.

-Emotions: Nature’s Biofeedback Mechanism
+Emotions and Feelings: Nature’s Biofeedback Mechanism

 Beck, J. (2011).
 Cognitive behavior therapy: Basics and beyond.
 New York, NY: The Guilford Press